Malik Jefferson: College career

 Jefferson played as a true freshman at Texas, and was named a Freshman All-American by Sporting News, and USA Today.
 Jefferson was also awarded as The Big 12 Conference Freshman Defensive Player of the Year for the 2015 season.
-On December 31, 2017, Jefferson declared his intentions to enter the 2018 NFL Draft.
+On December 31, 2017, Jefferson declared his intentions to enter the 2018 NFL draft.

 Professional career

+Pre-draft

-On December 31, 2017, Jefferson released a statement through The Player's Tribune announcing his decision to forgo his remaining eligibility and enter the 2018 NFL Draft.
+On December 31, 2017, Jefferson released a statement through The Players' Tribune announcing his decision to forgo his remaining eligibility and enter the 2018 NFL draft.
 Jefferson ignored recommendations from the College Advisory Board to return to college and chose to enter the draft instead.
 He attended the NFL Scouting Combine in Indianapolis and completed the majority of drills, but opted to skip the three-cone drill and short shuttle.
 On March 28, 2018, he participated at Texas' pro day and performed the vertical jump (37"), short shuttle, and three-cone drill.
 At the conclusion of the pre-draft process, Jefferson was projected to be a second-round pick by NFL draft experts and scouts.
 He was ranked the second-best inside linebacker prospect in the draft by DraftScouts.com and was ranked the eighth-best linebacker by Scouts Inc. and Sports Illustrated.

 Cincinnati Bengals

-The Cincinnati Bengals selected Jefferson in the third round (78th overall) of the 2018 NFL Draft.
+The Cincinnati Bengals selected Jefferson in the third round (78th overall) of the 2018 NFL draft.
 Jefferson was the 11th linebacker drafted in 2018.

-On June 21, 2018, the Cincinnati Bengals signed Jefferson to a four-year, $3.59 million contract that includes a signing bonus of $923,728.
+On June 21, 2018, the Bengals signed Jefferson to a four-year, $3.59 million contract that includes a signing bonus of $923,728.
 He played in 10 games before being placed on injured reserve on December 18, 2018 with a foot injury.

 Jefferson was waived during final roster cuts on August 31, 2019.